uwplse/Cassius/README.md

 of the tests for floating layout are located in the `floats` and `floats-clear` collections.
 Each collection's tests are numbered sequentially, but a collection also contains tests corresponding to multiple sections of the standard.
-(We don't know why the CSSWG uses this organization scheme.)
+(The authors don't know why the CSSWG uses this organization scheme.)
 To reference a test, you must know both its collection (like `floats`) and the test name (like `doc-13`).